VinKo

 In the Venetan dialect of Grezzana in the province of Verona this is translated as: In questo locale la Maria l’è la più bela.

 Rabanus (2023) can show with the VinKo data that in the province of Trento, personal names have expletive articles in about 74% of the cases, in the region of Veneto only in about 22% of the cases.
 Thus, interestingly, the border between the provinces of Trento and Verona is more relevant for the use of the expletive article than the border between the provinces of Trento and Bolzano (expletive articles in about 90% of the cases), which corresponds to the German-Italian language border.
+A more detailed description of the results of this investigation can be found in the “Results” section, here.

 Data collection via crowdsourcing